tufts-ml/hugheslab-onboarding/HOWTO_review_a_paper.md

 ** Review unto others, as you would like your own papers to be reviewed. **

 Reviews can be needlessly harsh.
-Remember Dennet's 4 rules for successful critical feedback:
+Remember [Dennett's 4 rules for successful critical feedback](https://www.themarginalian.org/2014/03/28/daniel-dennett-rapoport-rules-criticism/):

 * You should attempt to re-express your target’s position so clearly, vividly, and fairly that your target says, “Thanks, I wish I’d thought of putting it that way.
 * You should list any points of agreement (especially if they are not matters of general or widespread agreement).